 - Use 1.5 or double line-spacing.

-- Be consistent in how your format headings and subsection headings (e.g. font, font size, line spacing, sequenced numbering, number or bullet point style).
+- Be consistent in how you format headings and subsection headings (e.g. font, font size, line spacing, sequenced numbering, number or bullet point style).

 - Make sure any numbered sections or subsections, are sequential (e.g. 1.1, 1.2, 1.3 etc.).

 - Be consistent in how you present any tables and figures.
-Make sure tables and figures are sequentially numbered for each type and your captions are sufficiently descriptive (e.g. Table 1.
-NZ Gross Domestic Product 2008-2018), Table 2.
+Make sure tables and figures are sequentially numbered for each type and your captions are sufficiently descriptive e.g. Table 1.
+NZ Gross Domestic Product 2008-2018, Table 2.
 Debt to capital ratio for year ended March 2019, Figure 1.
-Savings by age group in 2010, etc.).
-Note: captions for tables go above the table and captions for Figures go below.
+Savings by age group in 2010, etc.

 - Keep the space between paragraphs consistent.
 Two styles are:

 - Do not indent paragraphs and leave a blank line between paragraphs.
 (This is the most common style.)

 - Indent the first line of each paragraph, but leave no spaces between paragraphs.

 - Make sure your spelling and grammar check software is turned on.

 - Make sure your references are correctly formatted in the required style.